| 1 of 12 | The Outdoor Beach Pool at the Barcelo Capella Beach Resort | Full Screen | View All 413 Photos |

 The cheap rates draw as many locals as tourists, but the heavy local mix means that Spanish is the primary language spoken here.
 Evening entertainment is primarily in Spanish and instructions for organized activities are too.
 Translation: English is hard to come by.

 The rooms and the beach, which is littered with cigarette butts, are among the worst in the D.R., but the grounds and building generally look spiffy.
 However, the supercheap rates are best evidenced by the filthy, ant-ridden food that tastes like it was cooked in a septic tank.
-(There are multiple reports on TripAdvisor of people getting sick.)
+(Multiple guests have reported getting sick from the "cuisine.")

 Still, it’s a lively resort, and some guests manage to have a good time.
 In the small, square pool near the beach, groups of women participate in water aerobics, doing jumping jacks to pop hits from the '80s and '90s, including the Caribbean favorite “Who Let the Dogs Out”.
 The same tunes can be heard in certain sections of the cigarette-littered beach, where guests play a quiet round of bocce ball, but not in the designated "quiet" pool where children have a ball cruising down the waterslide.